 • contact information including full postal address, telephone and email addresses;

-• information such as family geneology, marital status and financial status;
+• information such as family genealogy, marital status and financial status;

 • other information relevant to the administration of an estate or other related legal and financial products and services.

-We require this information to comply with current UK legal and financial legislation as well as to understand your needs in order to provide you with a better service.
+We require this information to comply with current UK legal and financial legislation as well as to understand your needs in order to provide you with a better service as Wills and Probate Solicitors.
 Here are some legitimate and justifiable reasons for the retention of that information:

 • Internal record keeping.
 We are obliged to keep completed probate files for a minimum of 12 years and extant client files for the life of that client;